Last updated December, 2016.

 The one thing these answers have in common is a need to better understand our minds.
 Once you begin to understand your mind, how it works, and the problems it creates in your life, then you can focus on the method.

 If you don't have this understanding, however, you will probably view meditating as a chore (or an item to check off your "todo list").
-That means you'll be bouncing around from one type of meditation to another, never really focusing, and abandoning your efforts after a short period of time.
+That means you'll bounce around from one type of meditation to another, never really focusing, and abandoning your efforts after a short period of time.

 In order to understand your mind, you need to become aware of the filters and constructs it places on top of reality.
 Put simply, we don't see things as they are - we see things as our minds present them.